wongwara/predict_next_month/README.md

 ## Project Structure
 ```
 ├── README.md             <- The top-level documentation for this project.
 ├── df_monthly.csv        <- The final data sets for monthly transactions.
+├── cates.csv             <- The final data sets for maximum purchase in each age_group.
 ├── Experient A - Client Financial management.ipynb <- Jupyter notebooks
 ├── requirements.txt      <- The requirements file for the project
 ├── app.py                <- for run in streamlit